 Religious or spiritual disconnection

 Cultural disconnection or dislocation

 Suicide planning, intent, and preparation

-The Contextual Dimension consists of all factors outside of the individual that influence human behavior.
-Empirically supported suicide-related problems in the contextual dimension include:
+Contextual: All factors outside of the individual that influence human behavior.

 No connection to place or nature

 Critical Race Theory (CRT) has been in the news lately, especially in Montana.
 As it turns out, several Montana public officials (you know who you are) appear frightened by CRT.
 Their response to the idea (not the reality) of CRT being taught anywhere or anytime is to try to ban it, as in make it illegal.
 It’s like a modern Montana-style prohibition (“Don’t you go out and get caught with a bottle of CRT or we’ll be taking you on down to see the sheriff!”).

 All jokes aside (well, not all), I have a couple brief comments and a question.